Enhancing precision of atomic clocks by tuning disorder in accessories: Introduction

 The rest of the paper is presented as follows.
 In Sec.~\ref{Sec:2}, we briefly discuss certain aspects of quantum metrology.
-The concept of glassy disorder and disorder averaging is discussed in Sec.~\ref{Sec:3}.
+The concept and origin of glassy disorder and disorder averaging are discussed in Sec.~\ref{Sec:3}.
 The disorder distributions, that provide disorder-induced enhancement of metrological precision, are also presented in this section.
-Sections~\ref{Sec:4} and~\ref{Sec:5} constitute evidence of order from disorder scenarios for copies of uncorrelated and two-qubit maximally entangled initial probes, for different glassy disorder models.
-The reduction of the requirement of entanglement content of the initial probes in presence of glassy disorder is shown in Sec.~\ref{sec:6}.
-A conclusion is presented in Sec.~\ref{Sec:7}.
+In Sec.~\ref{extra}, we identify an unbiased estimator for the disordered situation considered, and show that the precision thereof can be bounded by the Cr{\'a}mer-Rao inequality.
+Sections~\ref{Sec:5} and~\ref{Sec:6} constitute evidence of order from disorder scenarios for copies of uncorrelated and two-qubit maximally entangled initial probes, for different glassy disorder models.
+The reduction of the requirement of entanglement content of the initial probes in presence of glassy disorder, thus providing the ``double advantage'', is shown in Sec.~\ref{Sec:7}.
+A conclusion is presented in Sec.~\ref{Sec:8}.